verafieduser/MusicAutomator/README.md

 2. Compare library to local music library to connect them and find missing songs to add

     2.1.
 HALF SOLVED ISSUE: Library mismatch with local due to data mismatch.
 How to make more forgiving?

-    - 2.1.1.
-Songs like Tambourine -N- Thyme / Tambourine - N - Thyme / Tambourine-n-Thyme / Tambourine - N: Thyme (3)

-        - Current solution: Compare lowercase titles without any symbols that arent alphanumerical.

-        - Issues with this solution: Differences with (.feat), (for x), (by x) are still understood as different.

-    2.2.
-Make sure this works with db solution!

 3. Make sure library can be updated instead of just imported (1)